kevinseq1/htb-write-ups/Linux/Meow.md

 # TL;DR

 - Simple maching with telnet service running.
-Defaul creds can be used to login and obtian the `flag.txt`.
+Default creds can be used to login and obtian the `flag.txt`.

 # Enumeration